Panic Disorder! M’s story…

-People end up taking them long-term or for life, if they don’t add in CBT therapy, support groups, lifestyle changes and alternative therapies such as meditation, Yoga, Pilates, exercise in some form to get them through.
+People end up taking them long-term or for life if they don’t add in CBT therapy, support groups, lifestyle changes, and alternative therapies such as meditation, yoga, Pilates, and exercise in some form to get them through.

-Unfortunately, in modern society people want a quick fix, but there is no quick fix if you are going to succeed managing anxiety and depression.
-It is a slow and painful process, but it will also teach you things about life, how to live better and what is important.
+Unfortunately, in modern society, people want a quick fix, but there is no quick fix if you are going to succeed in managing anxiety and depression.
+It is a slow and painful process, but it will also teach you things about life, how to live better, and what is important.

 It will in some cases make you a better, stronger person.